Visiting at Trinity

 The Eucharist

-During The Eucharist (Holy Communion, Lord’s Supper), you will be directed by an usher into one of 2 lines in the center aisle (depending where you are sitting).
+During The Eucharist (Holy Communion, Lord’s Supper), you will be invited to move down the center aisle and return by the side aisle (depending where you are sitting).
 All Christians -regardless of denomination or age – are invited to participate.
 Trinity uses individual cups for the wine.
 A stand of empty cups is at the head of the center aisle.
 Take one, and proceed to the Pastor or Assisting Minister who will hand you a wafer with the words: The body of Christ given for you.

 If you wish only a blessing (no bread or wine), fold your arms across your chest